spack/spack/lib/spack/docs/packaging_guide.rst

 ``spack create``
 ~~~~~~~~~~~~~~~~~~~~~

-The ``spack create`` command generates a boilerplate package template
+The ``spack create`` command creates a directory with the package name and
+generates a ``package.py`` file with a boilerplate package template from a URL.
-from a URL.
-The URL should point to a tarball or other software
-archive.
-In most cases, ``spack create`` plus a few modifications is
+The URL should point to a tarball or other software archive.
+In most cases,
-all you need to get a package working.
+``spack create`` plus a few modifications is all you need to get a package
+working.

 Here's an example: